Rep. Beverly Douglas

-Douglas, a Democrat, was the representative for Virginia's 1st congressional district from 1877 to 1879.
+Douglas was the representative for Virginia’s 1st congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1875 to Dec 1878, Douglas missed 283 of 598 roll call votes, which is 47.3%.
 This is much worse than the median of 22.6% among the lifetime records of representatives serving in Dec 1878.
 The chart below reports missed votes over time.